 What you need to know about your health

-Although there are many possible causes of illness and disease, family history is often one of the strongest contributing factors.
+Although there are many possible causes of illness and disease, family history and genetics is often one of the strongest contributing factors.
 People obviously inherit their chromosomes from their parents, but genetic disorders can appear for many reasons.
 Genetic disorders are grouped by how their patterns occur in families and can be dominant or recessive depending on how they cause conditions and appear within families.

 Dominant diseases tend to occur within every generation of an affected family because everyone carrying a dominant mutant gene shows the symptoms of the disease.